PaoloGinefra/SMBUD_project_24/ideasElasticsearch.md

 }
 ```

-## 4.Finds contraddicting reviews with respects to the rating, either good reviews with a low rating or bad reviews with a high rating (nb: non va bene perche non trova cose che sono davvero contraddizioni)
+## Finds contraddicting reviews with respects to the rating, either good reviews with a low rating or bad reviews with a high rating (nb: non va bene perche non trova cose che sono davvero contraddizioni)

 ```json
 GET /reviews/_search